 Here are some tips for creating biodiversity of plants that will allow for more fruitful harvests and gardens.

 - Sow seeds densely and eat what you thin.
-This allows for any pest damage.

 - Plant several varieties.
 One or two may perform better than others.